Tunisia entry requirements for South Africa passport holders

 Proof of departure from Tunisia

-Immigration at Tunis-Carthage Airport routinely asks for a return or onward ticket.
-Have a printed or digital copy ready — airlines also check this before issuing your boarding pass.Recommended
+Immigration officers at Tunis-Carthage Airport routinely ask for a return or onward ticket.
+Have a printed or digital copy ready — they scan the barcode at the counter.Recommended

 Proof of accommodation